pattern

 a gland in the male body that produces fluid for semen and surrounds the urethra, aiding in urine control

-Ex: The urologist recommended prostate biopsy to further evaluate the presence of abnormal cells within the gland .
+Ex: The urologist recommended a prostate biopsy to further evaluate the presence of abnormal cells within the gland .

 daily words